 TensorFlow comes with a high-level API called Keras that allows us to build neural network architectures way easier than by defining the computational graph by hand, as we did up until now.
-We will learn more about Keras in a later lesson.

 So let’s get started.
 Installing TensorFlow is very easy.

 If we want GPU acceleration, we have to install the package

 pip install tensorflow-gpu

 In our code, we import it as follows:

 import tensorflow as tf

 Since the syntax we are used to from the previous sections mimics the TensorFlow syntax, we already know how to use TensorFlow.
 We only have to make the following changes:

 tf.to the front of all our function calls and classes

 The rest is exactly the same.
 Let’s recreate the multi-layer perceptron from the previous section using TensorFlow: